paltalabs/instance-persistent-dos-soroban/README.md

 You can see the complete error message in [error-persistent-vector-heavy.md](error-persistent-vector-heavy.md)

-**Costs simulations:** From [cost-persistent-vector-heavy.md](cost-persistent-vector-heavy.md) we can see that increasing the amount of storage used by persistent storage DO NOT increases the cost of reading a "non related function"!
+**Costs simulations persistent-vector-heavy:** From [cost-persistent-vector-heavy.md](cost-persistent-vector-heavy.md) we can see that increasing the amount of storage used by persistent storage DO NOT increases the cost of reading a "non related function"!
 This s great!
 However, as expected, increasing the size of the vector makes that calling a function that interacts with this vector to increase in cost.
 See the result doc!!!

 # Situation 4: DoS free: Use a Variable DataKey